Jefriline/PaxHistoriaApikeyHook/README.md

 1. Install the **Tampermonkey** extension for your browser (Chrome, Firefox, Edge, etc.).
 2. Create a new script in Tampermonkey.
-3. Copy and paste the content of `Pax Historia- Gemini 3 Flash Hook-3.0.user.js` into the editor.
+3. Copy and paste the content of `Pax HistoriaHook.user.js` into the editor.
 4. Save the script (Ctrl+S).

 ## Configuration